proycon/lexmatch/README.md

 Rather than match all of the lexicon against the text, you can also iterate over tokens in the text and check if they occur in the lexicon.
-This uses a hash-map instead of a suffix array and is typically faster.
-It is more limited, however, and can not be used with frequency thresholding or counting.
+This uses a hash map instead of a suffix array and is typically faster.
+It is more limited, however, and can not be used with frequency thresholds or counting.
 It will always produce verbose output (similar to ``--verbose``):

 ```